-- be a dependent full time student receiving Youth Allowance or ABSTUDY Living Allowance who needs to live away from home to undertake a higher education or preparatory course at a higher education institution, and - be relocating either to or from a regional or remote area to study.

-Relocation Scholarship may also be available to independent students who are disadvantaged by certain personal circumstances, and to students studying overseas as part of their course.

-Relocation Scholarship is not available to students already receiving a Commonwealth Accommodation Scholarship (CAS) or Indigenous CAS.
+- Claimant must: - be a dependent full time student receiving Youth Allowance or ABSTUDY Living Allowance who needs to live away from home to undertake a higher education or preparatory course at a higher education institution, and - be relocating either to or from a regional or remote area to study. - May also be available to independent students who are disadvantaged by certain personal circumstances, and to students studying overseas as part of their course. - Not available to students already receiving a Commonwealth Accommodation Scholarship (CAS) or Indigenous CAS.
 It can be paid in addition to the Student Start-up Loan.

-No specific residence requirements, but requirements apply to the income support payment the person receives.
+• No specific residence requirements, but residence requirements apply to the income support payment the person receives.

-Payments are made for each year eligible students are required to live away from home to study.
+• Payments are made for each year eligible students are required to live away from home to study.